-The main thing on my mind was a friend of mine that I hadn’t spoken to that much in over a decade.
-Ric Swezey had recently had an accident and broke his neck.
-For those of you that might know Ric, he has always been ‘Mr. Positivity.’
-There were times when he would randomly say things like “Forrest, you are the most creative person I know.”
-Random compliments.
-And he wouldn’t just say them to me, he would sometimes announce these things so that other people could hear.
-No matter what was was going on in my life, I never had any doubt that he was my a friend and supported me and somehow respected me, even in the darkest times when I had little respect for myself.
+The main thing on my mind was a friend that I hadn’t seen in over a decade.
+Ric Swezey had recently had a horrible accident and broke his neck.
+Ric has always been ‘Mr. Positivity.’
+There were times when he would randomly give out compliments.
+No matter what was was going on in my life, I never had any doubt that he was my a friend and supported me and somehow respected me, even in some of the low points of my life when I had little respect for myself.

 As I walked through the mountains today, I thought about how much his kindness still means to me, even now a decade later.
 I thought about his family, his husband and his two children that I have never met and what an amazing father he must be.
 I wept a bit in the forest as I walked, completely heartbroken for him and his family.

 Today when I arrived at my mountain hut, I was able to get online and I read that he had passed.